 Unilateral movements are ideal because they train both legs individually, helping to cultivate strength in both knees equally.

-One of the benefits of lunges is that they can be performed in various ways.
+One benefit of lunges is that they can be performed in various ways.

 Often, if the forward lunge is too challenging, individuals opt for static or reverse lunges to relieve pressure on the knees.